GreppiDev/Info5IA2425WebDev/SQL/sql-docs/sql-p2/index.md

 ![Riepilogo di ON DELETE e ON CASCADE](on-delete-on-update-riepilogo.png)

-> :memo: **Nota:** SET DEFAULT non è supportato da InnoDB di MySQL e MariaDB
+:memo: **Nota:** SET DEFAULT non è supportato da InnoDB di MySQL e MariaDB

 ### Case sensitive or case insensitive?

 Attenzione al case dei nomi di tabelle in MySQL/MariaDB.

-<cite>In MySQL[^2] and MariaDB, databases correspond to directories within the data directory.
+*In MySQL[^3] and MariaDB, databases correspond to directories within the data directory.
 Each table within a database corresponds to at least one file within the database directory.
 Consequently, the case sensitivity of the underlying operating system plays a part in the case sensitivity of database, table, and trigger names.
-This means such names are not case sensitive in Windows, but are case sensitive in most varieties of Unix.</cite>
+This means such names are not case sensitive in Windows, but are case sensitive in most varieties of Unix.*

 La variabile `lower_case_table_names` specifica il comportamento del DBMS Server con riferimento al case dei nomi delle tabelle:

-<cite>[^3]`lower_case_table_names`: If set to 0, table names are stored as specified and comparisons are case sensitive.
+*[^4]`lower_case_table_names`: If set to 0, table names are stored as specified and comparisons are case sensitive.
 If set to 1, table names are stored in lowercase on disk and comparisons are not case sensitive.
 If set to 2, table names are stored as given but compared in lowercase.
-This option also applies to database names and table aliases.</cite>
+This option also applies to database names and table aliases.*

 ```sql
 SELECT @@global. lower_case_table_names;